 2. Time Management

-According to a 2019 study by Orbit Media, it takes a content writer an average of 3 hours and 57 minutes to write a 1,236-word blog post.
+According to a 2022 study by Orbit Media, it takes a content writer an average of 4 hours and 1 minute to write a blog post.
 In comparison, it took content writers an average of 2 hours and 24 minutes to write an 808-word blog post in 2014.

 The average length of a blog has increased over the last few years because there has been a greater demand for comprehensive content.
 Consumers want well-researched, updated, and useful information substantiated by facts and figures.